alphagov/govuk_publishing_components/docs/javascript-modules.md

 This will attempt to find and start all modules in the page.
 For the example above it will look for a module at `GOVUK.Modules.SomeModule`.
 Note the value of the data attribute has been converted to _PascalCase_.

 The module will be instantiated and then its `init` or `start` method called.
 The HTML element with the `data-module` attribute is passed as the first argument to the module.
 This limits modules to acting only within their containing elements.

+These function names are not reserved words, but a way of differentiating between modules that accept a jQuery object (`start`) and modules that accept a JS HTML node (`init`).
+We are removing jQuery from GOV.UK and eventually all modules will use an `init` method.

 ```javascript
 module = new GOVUK.Modules.SomeModule(element)